 We've already mentioned that a replacement is different from a new installation.

-In fact, they pieced together and sold very differently, that's why sometimes you have to go through a different vendor or portal.
+In fact, they are pieced together and sold very differently; that's why sometimes you have to go through a different vendor or portal.

 Ironically, new installation windows are easier to install for a DIY-er than a replacement window.